 One restaurant.
 Two names.
-During the day, this tiny 12-seat house of chopstick heaven is home to Okonomi, in which they serve a traditional Japanese set meal called "Ichiju Sansai."
+During the day, this tiny 12-seat house of chopstick heaven is home to Okonomi, in which they serve a traditional Japanese set meal called “Ichiju Sansai.”
 At night, the space gets taken over by Yuji Ramen, one of the best, most unique noodle joints that exists in this fine city filled with ramen.
-David Chang may claim ramen is dead - clearly he hasn't been to Yuji.
-Before we get into why you need to eat here immediately and explain the best plan of attack, let's get into some of the backstory, because that part is important.
+Before we get into why you need to eat here immediately and explain the best plan of attack, let’s get into some of the backstory, because that part is important.

 Come for lunch, come back for dinner, and if you want to get real crazy, do the weekend tasting menu.
 Ramen, most certainly, is not dead.

-A miso soup, abrown rice bowl (which you should add both an egg and some uni too), and piece of fish, three sides, and tea, that's what this traditional Japanese breakfast meal is made of.
+A miso soup, a brown rice bowl (which you should add both an egg and some uni to), a piece of fish, three sides, and tea - that’s what this traditional Japanese breakfast meal is made of.
 The fish changes daily, and you get three choices.
-On our last visit, it was bluefish, bluefish collar, and mackerel, all oily, light fish with lots of miso enhanced flavor.
-The sides consist of a miso egg cube, pickled veggies and spinach in tofu sauce.
+On our last visit, it was bluefish, bluefish collar, and mackerel, all oily, light fish with lots of miso-enhanced flavor.
+The sides consist of a miso egg cube, pickled veggies, and spinach in tofu sauce.

 There are always a couple raw fish specials that serve as appetizers on the breakfast/lunch menu, and also on the dinner menu as a full-on sampler.
-You want to order whatever they're selling, especially if its this Sheepshead Sashimi, which, when dipped in their spicy yuzu dipping sauce, is a massive winner.
+You want to order whatever they’re selling, especially if it's the sheepshead sashimi, which, when dipped in their spicy yuzu dipping sauce, is a massive winner.

 This is the dish that started everything for Yuji.
 It’s their calling card, a brothless noodle dish with thick chunks of bacon, an egg, crispy bonito flakes, and purple kale.
 It’s like the ramen version of carbonara, and it’s f*cking glorious.